-The one-year, upper-division program leading to the B.S. degree is a sequence of professional coursework intended to graduate individuals who have acquired advanced knowledge in the respiratory care profession, including assessment, therapeutic interventions, and management of patients with cardiopulmonary-related disorders; and who uphold the mission and goals of the School of Allied Health Professions.
+The one-year, upper-division program leading to the B.S. degree is a sequence of professional coursework intended to further train individuals who have acquired advanced knowledge in the respiratory care profession—including assessment, therapeutic interventions, and management of patients with cardiopulmonary-related disorders—as well as who uphold the mission and goals of the School of Allied Health Professions.
 The program is offered in two modalities: face-to-face and online. *See online distance education section.

 The goals of the curriculum are to:

 In addition to the stated institutional learning outcomes, the graduate should be able to: